Father Stan Swamy made Jharkhand home, fought for voiceless: Hemant Soren

 On Monday, Swamy, who is known for his work for the underprivileged and downtrodden, died in a Mumbai hospital.

 Apart from rights groups, Jharkhand Chief Minister Hemant Soren also expressed shock over his death.
-“He dedicated his life working for tribal rights,” Soren said as he targeted the Centre.
+“He dedicated his life working for tribal rights,” Soren said on social media as he targeted the Centre.

+Shocked to learn about the demise of Father Stan Swamy.
+He dedicated his life working for tribal rights.
+I had strongly opposed his arrest & incarceration.
+The Union Govt should be answerable for absolute apathy & non provision of timely medical services, leading to his death.

 Days before his arrest, Swamy had questioned the NIA investigation in connection to him: “What is the ‘crime’ I’m supposed to have committed?”
 He said he had challenged the “indiscriminate” arrest of young Adivasis and Moolvasis after labeling them as ‘Maoists’, as they “question and resist unjust land-alienation and displacement”.
 This, he said, could be the reason why he was being “targeted” in the Bhima-Koregaon case.